endfront/LayJS/doc/spec.markdown

 States are unordered.
-The inheritance mechanism governing states matches that mentioned for the `inherit` key. onlyif is the condition for which a state needs to be activated.
+The inheritance mechanism governing states matches that mentioned for the `$inherit` key. onlyif is the condition for which a state needs to be activated.
-Takes across states and root lson takes place by prefixing "<state name>." to the corresponding "props", "when", and "transition" keys:
+Takes across states and root lson takes place by prefixing "< state name >." to the corresponding "props", "when", and "transition" keys:

 LAID.run({
     Box: {